GamesCreed

 When it comes to the game’s story, I’m not exactly sure what it is.
 Aside from the fact that zombies roam the countryside of a former Soviet territory, one can only assume what is happening.
 The game makes it evident that society has crumbled.
 And, as a viewer/player, one knows that whatever caused the zombie outbreak is responsible.
 It’s never expressly stated exactly what spread the infection, but it’s been going on for years, judging by the environment.
 The majority of society has perished, but every question one may have is doubtlessly left unanswered.

 had no idea what I was doing going into the game.
 What passed for “tutorials” wasn’t very helpful.
 They were just images with a handful of text boxes.
-Eventually, though, I figured out that sprinting was done pressing down on L3.
+Eventually, though, I figured out that sprinting was done by pressing down on L3.
 Basic combat was relatively easy to get the hang of as I tried out the controls.
 I just had to hold L2 and mash R2 to swing my fists or equipped weapon.
 Fist fighting was excellent as it was an average animation speed.
 That was at least one positive DayZ had for the controls.

 The biggest issue with the controls was how difficult it made exploration.
 If I were to assign an axe to my radial menu, assigning something to the same slot would make it impossible to return my axe to my inventory.
 I would have to re-assign the weapon to a spot on the radial menu and then “unequip” it just to fix things.
 Either that or I could “drop” the item and pick it up.
 Having to do that felt unnecessarily convoluted.
 And personally, it took away from the intended immersion when it came to the “survival” aspect of the game.